If the 'Bronte Sisters Photograph' does depict the sisters then it will be an

 doubt exaggerated this is his account:

 undemonstrative, quiet a little lady as you could well meet.
 Her age I took to be about

 five-and-thirty.
 But when you saw and felt her eyes, the spirit that created Jane Eyre was

-an opinion of you, not by mere acute noting of Lavaterish physiognomical peculiarities, but by
+forming an opinion of you, not by mere acute noting of Lavaterish physiognomical

-her enforced absence, and, as she did so, she looked right through me.
-There was no boldness in
+enforced absence, and, as she did so, she looked right through me.
+There was no boldness in the

 mysteries, and the right to read them.
 I had a feeling that I never experienced before or

 since, as though I was being mesmerised.
 It was almost a relief when the look was removed, and